Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Estimators Computation

-Proposition~\ref{prop:math_present_img} gives rise to an algorithm for computing a presentation of $\im(\tau)$, assuming that the morphisms $\gamma$ and $q_1$ between free modules are provided as inputs as the form of multigraded matrices $\Gamma$ (for $\gamma$) and $\Upsilon$ (for $q_1$) sharing the same basis of $Q_0$.
-The output of Algorithm~\ref{alg:compute_presentation_imfg} is a multigraded matrix $R$ that represents the morphism $\pi_0\circ\beta$, which is a presentation of $\im(\tau)$.
+Proposition~\ref{prop:math_present_img} gives rise to~\cref{alg:compute_presentation_imfg} for computing a free presentation of $\im(\tau)$, assuming that the morphisms $\gamma$ and $q_1$ between free modules are provided as inputs as the form of multigraded matrices $\Gamma$ (for $\gamma$) and $\Upsilon$ (for $q_1$) sharing the same basis of $Q_0$.
+The output of Algorithm~\ref{alg:compute_presentation_imfg} is a multigraded matrix $R$ that represents the morphism $\pi_0\circ\beta$, which is a free presentation of $\im(\tau)$.

 Recall that the persistence module $P'_1$ is the kernel of the morphism $\gamma-q_1:P_0\oplus Q_1\to Q_0$.
-To obtain the morphism $\pi_0\circ \beta$, which serves as a presentation of $\im(\tau)$, we first compute the minimal set of generators of $\ker(\gamma-q_1)$, where each generator is a linear combination of basis elements of $P_0\oplus Q_1$, then we project these minimal generators onto $P_0$, as detailed in Algorithm~\ref{alg:compute_presentation_imfg}.
+To obtain the morphism $\pi_0\circ \beta$, which serves as a free presentation of $\im(\tau)$, we first compute the minimal set of generators of $\ker(\gamma-q_1)$, where each generator is a linear combination of basis elements of $P_0\oplus Q_1$, then we project these minimal generators onto $P_0$, as detailed in Algorithm~\ref{alg:compute_presentation_imfg}.